 Pets play different roles all at once.
 In them, you have a reliable friend, the company, and they provide you with emotional support, especially during difficult times.
 You always feel needed when you are with your pet, and the feeling of acceptance makes you feel better.

 Empathy is the ability to understand the feelings and emotions of others and be compassionate toward them.
 Humans have empathy toward other humans and animals.

-Current research supports the idea that animals are conscious beings and some of them (dogs, primates, and elephants) can experience a range of emotions typically associated with humans, such as fear or joy, and display empathy towards humans and other animals.
+Current research supports the idea that animals are conscious beings and some of them (dogs, dolphins, primates, and elephants) can experience a range of emotions typically associated with humans, such as fear, compassion, happiness, respect, or joy, and display empathy towards humans and other animals.